nimrossum/research-project/docs/main.typ

 // Describe the method, how we compare the distance to the newest version

 If we attempt to compress the commit buffers in presence of the newest commit buffer of the repository, we get the side effect of introducing survivorship bias into the system.
 By measuring the compressed distance to the newest commit buffer of the project, we value changes that are more akin to the newest version higher, in order to tell a story about how we got to the newest version and which commits were the most influential in getting there.
 This might not be what you want, but for some purposes this makes a lot of sense, as long as you keep the survivorship bias in mind.
-For example, a detour in the project that didn't make it in the newest version is weighted by a negative distance // TODO: Show a commit from twooter (yoink) that has a negative distance
+For example, a detour in the project that didn't make it in the newest version is weighted by a negative distance

+*TODO: Show a commit from twooter (yoink) that has a negative distance*

 , telling us this brought the project further away from the newest version, but it might still have been a valuable journey to take.
 Making "mistakes" is what move projects forward, since you might realize what _not_ to do, in order to find out what _to do_. // might remove the last bit here

 // Figure showing spectrum of CD delta